Fish Carrier (Ojageght): Postwar

-Most of the Cayuga, including Fish Carrier, remained at Buffalo Creek after the war, while a few hundred settled on the Grand River on land granted to the Iroquois in 1784 by Frederick Haldimand, Governor of the Province of Quebec.
+Most of the Cayuga, including Fish Carrier, remained at Buffalo Creek after the war, while a few hundred settled on the Grand River on land granted to the Haudenosaunee in 1784 by Frederick Haldimand, Governor of the Province of Quebec.
 A faction of the Cayuga led by Steel Trap, however, returned to the Cayuga Lake region and in February 1789 negotiated a treaty with Governor George Clinton of New York.
 Steel Trap ceded most of the Cayuga's traditional territory except for roughly 64,000 acres at the north end of Cayuga Lake.
 Although Fish Carrier did not attend the negotiations or sign the treaty, one square mile was reserved for his use.
 In June 1790, Fish Carrier met with Governor Clinton at Fort Stanwix and ratified the 1789 Treaty.

-Fish Carrier attended meetings between Indian Commissioner Timothy Pickering and representatives of the Iroquois at Tioga Point in November 1790 and at Painted Post (Newtown) in July 1791.
+Fish Carrier attended meetings between Indian Commissioner Timothy Pickering and representatives of the Haudenosaunee at Tioga Point in November 1790 and at Painted Post (Newtown) in July 1791.
 He was an advisor to Red Jacket during the meeting at Buffalo in April 1791 with Colonel Thomas Proctor.